 A dedicated composer and arranger, Jacqueline has a variety of publications available through Lyon and Healy Publications, Vanderbilt Music, and Harp Column Music.
 Many of her works are also available through Oakway Studios, including two major pedagogical works, Exercises in Harmonics and Pedal Exercises for Harp.

 Jacqueline has been recognized with numerous awards and grants including Individual Artist Awards from the Maryland State Arts Council, a Chamber Music America Commissioning Grant, an American Composer’s Forum Encore Grant, and a Yellow Barn Artist Residency.
 Jacqueline is on the faculties of the Baltimore School for the Arts, Blue Lake Fine Arts Camp, and the University of Maryland, Baltimore County, and maintains a private studio of harp students.
 She has given masterclasses at Florida State University, the Levine School of Music, and Salisbury University, among others.
-Additionally, she is the founder and director of the Baltimore Harp Camp, and serves as president the Baltimore Harp Chapter of the American Harp Society.
+Additionally, she is the founder and director of the Baltimore Harp Camp, serves as president the Baltimore Harp Chapter of the American Harp Society, and is on the editorial board of the American String Teacher.
 Jacqueline holds Master and Bachelor of Music degrees from the Peabody Conservatory.

 PDF download for press purposes: Biography (3 lengths)